awsdocs/ec2-image-builder-user-guide/doc_source/create-container-recipes.md

 **Create a CLI input JSON file**

-   Streamline the create\-container\-recipe command that you use in the AWS CLI\.
-To do this, create a JSON file that contains all of the recipe parameters that you want to pass into the command\.
-Save the file as `create-container-recipe.json` and use it in the create\-container\-recipe command\.
+   You can provide all of the input for the create\-container\-recipe command with inline command parameters\.
+However, the resulting command can be quite long\.
+To streamline the command, you can provide a JSON file that contains all of the container recipe settings, instead\.
 **Note**
-The naming convention for the data points in the JSON file follows the pattern that is specified for the Image Builder API command request parameters\.
+The naming convention for the data points in the JSON file follows the pattern that is specified for the Image Builder API action request parameters\.
 To review the API command request parameters, see the [CreateContainerRecipe](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_CreateContainerRecipe.html) command in the *EC2 Image Builder API Reference*\.
-Do not use this naming convention for providing these datapoints directly to the create\-container\-recipe command as options\.
+To use inline parameters directly in the AWS CLI command, refer to the parameter names specified in the *AWS CLI Command Reference*\.

    Here is a summary of the parameters that we specify in this example:
    + **components** \(array of objects, required\) – Contains an array of `ComponentConfiguration` objects\.
 At least one build component must be specified: